Mafyuh/Git-Homelab/README.md

 ![Header Image](https://raw.githubusercontent.com/Mafyuh/homelab-svg-assets/main/assets/header_.png)
 <div align="center">

+# This Repo has been migrated to [iac](https://git.mafyuh.dev/mafyuh/iac) and has now been archived.

 # Auto-Homelab

 Homelab docker-compose environment defined in code.
 Using Forgejo Actions and Renovate bot for CI, AWX Tower and Forgejo Actions for CD.
 This is how I keep my Homelab UTD.